Spirituality, cacophony and colour

-Policies vary, but cover can include emergency local medical expenses and the costs of your trip being interrupted if the furthest you’re able to travel is to the toilet and back.
+Policies vary depending on your Country of Residence and which plan you’ve chosen.
+Cover can include emergency local medical expenses and the costs of your trip being interrupted if the furthest you’re able to travel is to the toilet and back.

-Even our experienced Nomads have found Indian pickpockets to be some of the most brazen and bold in the world.
 Before you hop on that 15-hour Mumbai to Goa bus, there are some things you need to know, because if you don’t take the right precautions, your policy may not cover you for theft.
-Cover varies between our insurance providers (so make sure you read the policy terms and conditions), but generally, our insurers tell us that travelers must be able to show they took “reasonable care” to protect their valuables.
+Cover varies depending on the plan you’ve chosen and your Country of Residence (so make sure you read the policy terms and conditions), but generally, travelers must be able to show they took “reasonable care” to protect their valuables.

-In India, this means if you leave your bags where they might be rifled through – such as at your feet on a busy bus, in the train baggage compartment or with people you’ve only just met – you may lose your cover.
+In India, this means if you leave your bags where they might be rifled through – such as at your feet on a busy bus, in the train baggage compartment or with people you’ve only just met – you may not be covered.
 Beautiful India… gorgeous, exotic, stunning and oh so dangerous for the unprepared.
 Before you head off on the Spice Trail, here are the top 3 tips to help protect yourself and your gear.

-One of our Nomads reported having his bag stolen from under his sleeping head, so if it’s not zipped in, padlocked, and secured out of sight, be prepared to lose it.
-Before you travel, make sure you have receipts for your valuables, and scatter the customary passport, bank details, and photocopies throughout your bags.
-You will need a police report to claim, and even though those local Indian police stations can be frustrating to deal with, do try to get something in writing and document everything you do – the more information you can provide with your claim, the better.
+One of our Nomads reported having his bag stolen from under his sleeping head, so if it’s not zipped in, padlocked, and secured out of sight, you may lose it.
+Before you travel, make sure you have receipts for your valuables, and keep your passport, bank details, and photocopies throughout your bags.
+You will need a police report to claim, and even though those local Indian police stations can be frustrating to deal with.
+Do try to get something in writing and document everything you do – the more information you can provide with your claim, the better.

-Getting kidnapped, murdered, or injured is never fun, and even if none of that happens, with void travel insurance, if anything goes wrong, you’re entirely on your own.
-You should check your policy and your government’s current list of travel warnings before you book your travel to India.
+Always check your insurance policy and your government’s current list of travel warnings before you book your travel to India.
+World Health Organization can also provide the latest updates for travelers headed to India.
 If you’re not sure, contact us.